we-are-alluma/datavis-styleguide/_posts/2020-06-08-likert-scales.md

   </script>
 </div>

 This type of chart could be useful if there is one category that is clearly much larger than the other three for most groups.
+Take a look:
 <!-- Tab links -->
 <div class="tab">
   <button class="tablinks" onclick="openCity(event, 'bar-chart-2-red')">Red</button>